elcritch/keyxn/README.md

-# Shamir Secret in pure Nim
+# Shamir Secret Sharing (in pure Nim!)

+Easily create N cryptographically secure shares of a secret, with only K parts required to recover the secret (K <= N).

+This can be a fun way to share a secret among N people and allow any K of them to recover the secret.
+Or perhaps allow your family to recover your crypto-wallet if an untimely demise should befall you.

 This is a port of [KeyX](https://github.com/elcritch/keyx) which is itself a re-implementation of Hashicorp's Shamir in Go.

-Usage is simple.
+Usage is simple:

 ```nim
 import keyxn